- Full Description

 - Passive Attachments

 - Power Attachments

 - Building the Motor Matching Machine

-If you think that you've found an error in this book, please let us know about it.
+If you think that you've found an error in this book, please let us know by emailing to email@example.com .
 You will find any confirmed erratum below, so you can check if your concern has already been addressed.On page 63:

 31.4/(3.25 x 3.14) Author get the answer 2.86 The correct answer is 3.07 This was reported previously but there is no indication of this.

 On page 72 - Kindle edition:On Page 72, when making the calculations for a single wheel turn, the book states a wheel diameter of 3.25, and yields a Duration of 2.86 rotations.
 However, if you do the math: Distance/Wheel circumference = 31.4/(3.25 x 3.14) you get 31.4/10.205 for a rotation of 3.08.
 However, if you use a wheel diameter of 3.5", you do get the 2.86 rotations as stated in the book.
 So, either the wheel diameter is incorrect, or the rotation amount is wrong.
 FYI... :-)